GandhiCloudLab/achieve-green-it-by-integrating-turbo-with-envizi-blog/01-green-it-turbo-envizi/readme.md

 # Achieve Green IT targets by integrating Turbonomic with Envizi (DRAFT...)

-This document covers how Organizations with a sustainability initiative can have an instant impact in their IT Operations by leveraging IBM Turbonomic with Envizi.
+This article covers how Organizations with a sustainability initiative can have an instant impact in their IT Operations by leveraging IBM Turbonomic with Envizi.

 #### Authors
  [Mamatha Venkatesh](https://community.ibm.com/community/user/envirintel/network/members/profile?UserKey=813a3553-d5cc-4b76-9970-ed40f865cb31), [Jeya Gandhi Rajan M](https://community.ibm.com/community/user/envirintel/people/jeya-gandhi-rajan-m1)